 Based in Houston, Texas, USA

 I'm a bilingual, Spanish-English journalist and filmmaker.
-I film, produce and report breaking news and short-form documentary films.
+I film, produce and report breaking news and documentary films.
+Most recently, I spent a year investigating voter suppression and election fraud for the PBS Frontline film 'Whose Vote Counts'.

 My career began in Central and South America, where I traveled extensively throughout the region before basing out of Buenos Aires, Argentina for The Associated Press.
 I covered breaking news, such as the FIFA corruption scandal, to in-depth features like horse cloning in the sport of polo.
 My work has been published in The New York Times, The Washington Post, NBC News, The New York Post and translated in 7 different languages.